xsf/xmpp.org/content/blog/2024-03-10-newsletter.md

 ## XSF Announcements

-Welcome our reapplicants and new members in Q1 2024!
+Welcome to our reapplicants and new members in Q1 2024!

-### XSF Membership

-If you are interest to join the XMPP Standards Foundation, [please apply now](https://wiki.xmpp.org/web/Membership_Applications_Q1_2024).
+If you are interested to join the XMPP Standards Foundation, [please apply now](https://wiki.xmpp.org/web/Membership_Applications_Q1_2024).

 ### XMPP and Google Summer of Code 2024

 The XSF has been accepted as a hosting organisation at GSoC in 2024 again!
-[If you are interested, please reach out!](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024)
+[If you are interested, please reach out](https://wiki.xmpp.org/web/Google_Summer_of_Code_2024)!
 The GSoC project ideas from XMPP-related organisations are:

 - Monal